Schnazey/NuGetReferenceSwitcher/README.md

-I've used this in the past and it is great.
-But it didn't have any working support for Visual Studio 2022.
-So I took it and fixed it so it works with VS2022 now.
+Updated to work with Visual Studio 2022.
+The original project seems to not be supported/maintained, therefore I forked it to fix the VS2022 integration.

+A big shoutout to the creator, thanks for creating such a useful tool.

 # NuGet Reference Switcher